varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 }
 ```

-That works fine, except  it uese global variables and demonstrate constraint with
+That works fine, except it uses global variables and demonstrates constraint with
-choosing a script loading strategy, which will be descanted below.
+choosing a script loading strategy, which will be detailed below.
 Also in this
 case you cannot code any predefined action; everything happens after a user
 does something.<br/>
 I personally don't like this method because it leaves JavaScript implants in
-HTML code, whose main purpose to describe the document structure, not page behavior.
+HTML code, whose main purpose is to describe the document structure, not page
+behavior.

 ### Moving JavaScript into JavaScript
 Therefore, a better way would be to stack everything related to JavaScript
 into the page `.js` file.

 From here I will write jQuery code to save time and some letters.
 If you prefer
-another library, just get teh gist.
+another library, just get the gist.

 ```
 $.fn.myPlugin = function() {